GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 #### Keypoints

-* Know that a complex workflow is built from smaller sub-units of work, which are executed sequentially to produce a final outcome.
+* A complex workflow is built from smaller sub-units of work, which are executed sequentially to produce a final outcome.
-* Understand the main sections of the `Nextflow` workflow and how the `workflow{}` block governs the flow of data between the individual processes.
+* The main sections of a `Nextflow` file are the `process{}` statements and the `workflow{}` block which governs the flow of data between the processes.

 ---